 Apartment building security cameras

-While an individual security camera will strengthen your apartment’s security, a better solution is a building-wide network security system that deters crime.
+While individual security cameras in apartments will strengthen your security, a better solution is a building-wide network security system that deters crime.
 For example, in Pennsylvania, landlords can install a video surveillance system to monitor entrances and parking lots to increase the property’s overall security.

 What are Pennsylvania’s workplace video surveillance laws?